jin-guo/COMP598_Fall2020/README.md

 While there are no official prerequisite courses, you will enjoy and appreciate this course more if you have taken COMP303, COMP424 and COMP551 already.

 ## Reference Material
+We will not concentrate on any particular resources.
+Instead, the readings will include content from book chapters, research papers, blog posts, talks, etc. Will be added later.

 - **Books**:
 [Building Intelligent Systems <em>A Guide to Machine Learning Engineering</em>](https://www.apress.com/gp/book/9781484234310).

-Other readings will include research papers, blog posts, talks, etc. Will be added later.

 ## Assessment and Evaluation